BurnOutTrader/tick-trader/docs/advanced.md

 Consistency guarantees
 - Marks before callbacks: getters like is_long/is_flat see fresh state corresponding to the current event.
-- Single-threaded strategy: the engine is the sole caller; avoid sharing EngineHandle across threads if you mutate your strategy state externally.
+- Single-threaded strategy: the engine is the sole caller; avoid cross-thread mutation of your strategy state.

 Optional async helpers
-- Discovery: EngineHandle::list_instruments(provider, pattern).await with short timeouts.
+- Discovery: use EngineRuntime::list_instruments(provider, pattern).await (or provider-side tooling) with short timeouts.
 - Snapshots: EngineRuntime::last_orders/last_positions/last_accounts for tooling and dashboards.

 ASCII map